-Payments due in respect of Capital Securities represented by the Global Securities shall be made by the Principal Paying Agent to or to the order of the common depositary for Euroclear and Clearstream, Luxembourg, and payment to or to the order of the common depositary shall discharge the Issuer's obligations in respect of the relevant payment.
+Payments due in respect of Capital Securities represented by the Global Securities shall be made by the Principal Paying Agent to or to the order of the common depositary for Euroclear and Clearstream, Luxembourg (as bearer of the Global Securities), and payment to or to the order of the common depositary (as bearer of the Global Securities) shall discharge the Issuer's obligations in respect of the relevant payment.
 Each person holding beneficial interests in the Capital Securities in an account with Euroclear and Clearstream, Luxembourg must look solely to Euroclear or Clearstream, Luxembourg, as the case may be, for its share of each payment made to the common depositary.